-Aksela is a micro-caching website acceleration tool developed by Medianova and it aims to speed up the performance of your website by caching your static content in a distributed manner and serving them to your end-users from closest locations.
+Aksela is a micro-caching website acceleration tool developed by Medianova and it aims to speed up the performance of your website by caching your dynamic content in a distributed manner and serving them to your end-users from closest locations.

 What Are The Benefits of Using Aksela?

 We are going to introduce the benefits of Aksela here without getting into technical details since it’s out of the scope of this article.

 Many applications try to keep their latency low to improve the QoE of their clients.
 As we explained earlier, using Aksela you can serve your static content from our distributed caching platform, and let only your dynamic content to be served from your origin servers.
 This, due to the distributed architecture of our platform will improve your performance, reduce your latency and it will help you improve your SEO.

 Using Aksela will also help you cope with DDoS attacks such as Flash Crowd attack (FCA).
 In a traditional scenario, your origin is responsible for answering all the requests to your application.
 But deploying Aksela in front of your origin server will take over this responsibility somehow and will let your origin feel relieved.